KotDCG/KotDCG.github.io/King of the Dead.md

 ## End of the Game

-**For two players**, after The Well has been reshuffled three times and there are no more cards to fill the Parade, everyone takes on more round.
+**For two players**, after The Well has been reshuffled **three times** and there are no more cards to fill the Parade, everyone takes on more round.
 Then the game ends.

-**For three or four players**, after The Well has been reshuffled once and there are no more cards to fill the Parade, everyone takes on more round.
+**For three or four players**, after The Well has been reshuffled **twice** and there are no more cards to fill the Parade, everyone takes on more round.
 Then the game ends.

 ## Calculating Score